redashu/oracle-data_eng_13thmarch2023/day3/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 Setting default log level to "WARN".
 To adjust logging level use sc.setLogLevel(newLevel).
 For SparkR, use setLogLevel(newLevel).
-23/03/15 09:55:41 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
+23/03/15 10:50:29 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
+23/03/15 10:50:30 WARN Utils: Service 'SparkUI' could not bind on port 4040.
+Attempting port 4041.
+23/03/15 10:50:30 WARN Utils: Service 'SparkUI' could not bind on port 4041.
+Attempting port 4042.
 Welcome to
       ____              __
      / __/__  ___ _____/ /__